hobartprinting/prepress/README.md

            - sudo port install tcllib
          - https://ports.macports.org/port/tklib/
            - sudo port install tklib
-   - Linux, unix, or bsd use standard app ports or compile from source
+   - Linux, unix, or bsd use standard package managers to set up tcl/tk ports or compile from source below
+     - make sure that tcl, Tk, tklib, and tclLib are all installed
    - tcl/tk source code (if you are up to it) - **source can be compiled to most operating systems**
      - source code https://www.tcl-lang.org/software/tcltk/download.html
 2. Ghostscript